wp-plugins/3dady-real-time-web-stats/readme.txt

 == Installation ==

+1. Download the zip file and extract the contents.
-1. Upload plugin to the '/wp-content/plugins/' directory
+2. Upload the folder 3dady-real-time-web-stats to the /wp-content/plugins/ directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

-OR

-1. Use the plugin installer inside of WordPress
+4. Go to the 3dady Stats menu,  Get the key and Position in the browser from 3dady Stats http://www.3dady.com/getcounter
+5. Check the box to enable Sidebar widget.

 == Frequently Asked Questions ==